Skip Navigation

 Search

-female student in the production studio control roomThe Stony Brook University School of Communication & Journalism is a young school full of energy, bristling with ideas, keenly strategic, and deeply aware of the growing need for thoughtful, engaging, and accurate communication and reliable, courageous journalism.
+female student in the production studio control roomThe Stony Brook University School of Communication & Journalism is a young school full of energy, bristling with ideas, keenly strategic, and deeply aware of the growing need for engaging communication and accurate journalism.

 Our Mission